Fitting a manifold of large reach to noisy data: Computing weights used to define output manifold

-\begin{lemma} It is possible to choose $c_i$ such that for any $z$ in a $\frac{r}{{4d}}$ neighborhood of $\MM$, where $c$ is a small universal constant.
+For $v \in \R^n$, let $\tbeta(v) = \left(1 - |v|^2\right)^{d+k}$ for $|v| \leq 1$, and $\tbeta(v) = 0$ for $|v| > 1$.
+Consider the bump function $\ta_i:\R^n \ra \R$ given by Here $k$ is some fixed integer greater or equal to $3$.
+Let These weights will be used to construct partitions of unity.
+While we use them to construct a manifold, they have been also been used in the manifold learning literature, to learn measures on manifolds (e.g., see \cite{Divol}.) \begin{lemma} It is possible to choose $c_i$ such that for any $z$ in a $\frac{r}{{4d}}$ neighborhood of $\MM$, where $c$ is a small universal constant.
 Further, such $c_i$ can be computed using no more than $N_0(Cd)^{2d}$ operations involving vectors of dimension $D$. \end{lemma} After appropriate scaling, we will assume that $r=1$.
 We will need the following claim. \begin{claim} Let $\la_\MM$ denote the Hausdorff measure supported on $\MM$ and let $\la$ denote the Lebesgue measure on $\R^D$.
 There exists $\kappa \in \R$ such that the following is true.
 For all $z$ in a $\frac{r}{{4d}}$ neighborhood of $\MM$, \end{claim} \begin{proof}

 We make the following claim.

 \begin{claim} If $|v| < \frac{1}{\sqrt{2}}$, then $ \exp(-2(d+k)|v|^2) < \tbeta(v).$ Also \beq \forall v \in \R^D, \,\exp(-(d+k)|v|^2) > \tbeta(v). \eeq \end{claim} \begin{proof} To see the first inequality, note that \beq |v| & < & \frac{1}{\sqrt{2}}\\ \implies (-2)(1 - |v|^2) & < & -1\\ \implies (-2)(d+k)|v|^2 & < & (d+k) \left(- \frac{|v|^2}{1 - |v|^2}\right)\\ \implies (-2)(d+k)|v|^2 & < & (d+k) \left(\ln (1 - |v|^2)\right)\\ \implies \exp((-2)(d+k)|v|^2) & < & \left(1 - |v|^2\right)^{d+k} = \tbeta(v).\eeq